Courtney Hadwin: 2018–2019: America's Got Talent

 In her audition for the 13th season of America's Got Talent, Hadwin sang Otis Redding's "Hard to Handle".
-The performance inspired judge Howie Mandel to give her a Golden Buzzer, sending her straight to the live shows.
+She appeared a bit shy or bashful as she walked onstage talked before singing and dancing wildly, getting the audience up on their feet.
+Simon Cowell told her "you sing and you're like a lion."
+A huge fan of Janis Joplin, Howie Mandel referenced "Clive Davis going to the Monterey Pop Festival" and seeing a young girl (Joplin) who no one has ever seen or had known of before.
+He was the first to weigh in on Hadwin's performance.
+Mandel couldn't have been more enthusiastic as he compared her rendition to Joplin's debut.
+Hadwin's performance inspired Mandel to give her a Golden Buzzer, sending her directly to the live shows.
 Mandel compared Hadwin's singing to Janis Joplin.

-The audition video received more than 50 million views on AGT's YouTube channel in its first five months.
+Hadwin's audition video received more than 50 million views on AGT's YouTube channel in its first five months.
 Hadwin returned for AGT's quarter-finals on 14 August 2018, singing "Papa's Got a Brand New Bag" by James Brown.
+When introducing Hadwin to the live TV audience for the quarter-finals, host Tyra Banks announced that Hadwin's audition had been viewed more than 200 million times.
 For her semi-final performance on 11 September, she sang "Born to Be Wild" by Steppenwolf, then returned for the final show on 18 September to perform Tina Turner's "River Deep – Mountain High".
+Considerable controversy arose on the Internet about Hadwin's "hidden" prior experience on The Voice Kids UK in 2017, and about whether or not Hadwin was as shy and bashful as she first appeared at her audition.

+Family, friends, and school teachers came to her defense, saying she has been shy throughout her childhood, and many noted that other contestants also had prior experience as contestants before appearing on AGT/BGT.
+Hadwin's grandfather spoke about how she is painfully shy and has sung in her sleep.

 On the results show on 19 September, she sang "Piece of My Heart" with rock band The Struts.
-Although she failed to win AGT's grand prize, she went on to Las Vegas to do five live shows with winner Shin Lim at the Paris Hotel and Casino from 2–4 November 2018.
+Although she failed to win AGT's grand prize, she went to Las Vegas to perform five live shows with winner Shin Lim at the Paris Hotel and Casino from 2–4 November 2018.

-In December 2018, Hadwin signed a record deal with Syco Entertainment and Arista Records.

-In 2019, Hadwin appeared as a contestant on NBC's America's Got Talent: The Champions, where she performed her first original song, "Pretty Little Thing".
+In December 2018, Hadwin signed a record deal with Syco Music and Arista Records.
+In January 2019, she appeared as a contestant on NBC's America's Got Talent: The Champions, where she performed her first original song, "Pretty Little Thing".
 She has been named as one of the 50 top contestants in all the AGT shows across 194 countries.